Chair of Spatial Planning

 Katedra za prostorsko planiranje (KPP)

-The Chair of Spatial Planing currently has four full-time employees: assistant professor, senior lecturer, assistant and technical assistant, and one external associate as part-time employee.
+The Chair of Spatial Planing currently has five full-time employees: two assistant professors, senior lecturer, assistant and technical assistant.
 The Chair also continues to cooperate with Dr. Anton Prosen, retired associate professor.

 Within the Department of Geodesy, the Chair of Spatial Planning manages the master study programme Spatial Planning (MA).